-Meaningful conversations to supercharge performance: A guide for leaders
+How to have meaningful conversations: A guide for leaders

-Coaching requires time, patience and intent.
+Because it requires time, patience and intent.
 It’s not passive.
 It’s active engagement in your people’s development.
-It’s about walking alongside them, not standing above.
+And, most managers have never been taught how to do it well.

-So, here’s a guide to help you be more intentional about feedback and the conversations you’re having with your team members.
+This guide gives you a practical framework to be more intentional about feedback and the conversations you’re having with your team members.

 🕒 Time: 15–30 minutes